CyberLynk/freepbxhosting_resources/README.md

-# freepbxhosting_resources
-This repository is a collection of various resources for use with freepbxhosting.com services.

-## To Allow CyberLynk Support Access to your PBX
+# To Allow CyberLynk Support Access to your PBX
 ssh into your server and paste the following:
 ```
 curl -sSL https://raw.githubusercontent.com/CyberLynk/freepbxhosting_resources/main/cl-access | bash